borntofrappe/game-development/03 Match Three/Prep/Tween 1/README.md

+# Tween 1

+_Please note:_ `main.lua` depends on a few assets in the `res` folder.
+Consider copy-pasting the resources from `Match Three — Final`.

-The procedure described in _Tween 0_ is here repeated for multiple copies of the image.
+The procedure described in `Tween 0` is repeated for multiple copies of the image.
 Each time, the asset is moved at a different pace, with maximum time of `10` seconds.

 ```lua
 TIMER_MAX = 10